Regulation Text

 | RVR | Runway Visual Range (measured in the touchdown zone area) |

-Then the back-of-the-house entries — the ones that mostly matter to operators, mechanics, and certification engineers: CAMP (Continuous Airworthiness Maintenance Program), CMP (Configuration, Maintenance, and Procedures), OPSPECS (Operations Specifications), PMA (Parts Manufacturer Approval), TSO (Technical Standard Order), ETOPS (Extended Operations), FFS / FSTD / FTD (the simulator hierarchy), IFSD (In-Flight Shutdown).
-You don't need these in your head — you need to know they live in § 1.2 if a reg ever throws one at you.
+The back-of-the-house entries mostly matter to operators, mechanics, and certification engineers: CAMP (Continuous Airworthiness Maintenance Program), CMP (Configuration, Maintenance, and Procedures), OPSPECS (Operations Specifications), PMA (Parts Manufacturer Approval), TSO (Technical Standard Order), ETOPS (Extended Operations), FFS / FSTD / FTD (the simulator hierarchy), and IFSD (In-Flight Shutdown).
+These do not need to be memorized — what matters is knowing they live in § 1.2 if a regulation references one.

-Here's the honest framing: § 1.2 is a reference, not a study aid.
-Don't memorize it.
-And don't assume it's exhaustive — it isn't.
+The honest framing: § 1.2 is a reference, not a study aid, and it is not exhaustive.
 FAA Order 7110.65 carries the ATC abbreviations.
 The Pilot/Controller Glossary covers operational shorthand.
-Individual Advisory Circulars introduce their own. § 1.2 is the 14 CFR list — boundary clearly drawn at the regulations themselves.
+Individual Advisory Circulars introduce their own. § 1.2 is the 14 CFR list — its boundary is drawn clearly at the regulations themselves.

 What an Examiner Asks About § 1.2

-Most examiners aren't going to march you through 100-plus abbreviations.
-They'll pick one or two that tie back to a procedural reg — because that's where understanding actually shows up.
-Expect questions like:
+Most examiners do not march an applicant through 100-plus abbreviations.
+They tend to pick one or two that tie back to a procedural reg — because that is where understanding actually shows up.
+Common questions include:

 - "What does AFM stand for, and what's in it?" — Airplane Flight Manual.
 Ties directly to § 91.9 and § 91.103.